-Our aim is for Ministers to be able to make the appointments in the second half of 2018 noting that the majority of the advertised vacancies are due to the scheduled expiry of terms in August 2018, with some member's terms due to expire earlier in May 2018.
+Our aim is for Ministers to be able to make the appointments in the second half of 2019 noting that the majority of the advertised vacancies are due to the scheduled expiry of terms in November 2019.
 Under the National Law, appointed members' terms may be automatically extended for a period of up to six months from their scheduled expiry until Ministers make the appointment decisions.